Harrison Bader Player Props: Yankees vs. Angels

 Harrison Bader At The Plate

-- Bader is batting .250 with six doubles, two triples, seven home runs and five walks.
+- Bader is hitting .249 with six doubles, two triples, seven home runs and five walks.

-- In 15.6% of his games this year, he has hit a long ball, and 4% of his trips to the dish.
+- Looking at the 46 games he has played this season, he's went deep in seven of them (15.2%), and in 3.9% of his trips to the dish.

-- Bader has had at least one RBI in 37.8% of his games this year (17 of 45), with more than one RBI 11 times (24.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Bader has an RBI in 17 of 46 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 18 of 45 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.